Mercury Payment Systems

 These complaints, in addition to the allegations set forth by Heartland Payment Systems, have lowered Mercury’s grade to a “C” in this category.

 Rates and fees of a Mercury Payment Systems merchant account will vary based on a merchant’s business type, processing volume, and the agent setting up the account.
-The company’s standard service agreement (available above) is a one- to three-year term that requires merchants to give 30 days’ notice before ceasing processing or switching to a new processor.
+The company’s standard service agreement (available below) is a one- to three-year term that requires merchants to give 30 days’ notice before ceasing processing or switching to a new processor.
 Merchants who fail to abide by this requirement may be subject to an Early Termination Fee ranging from $295 to $495; however, a few complaints report cancellation fees of up to $900.
 The reason for the varying cancellation fee could not be determined as of this review.
 The company also charges an annual PCI Compliance fee reported to be $150, which is well above average.
-Several merchants have also complained about experiencing other unexpected fees.
-Businesses considering Mercury Payment Systems are strongly encouraged to read and understand their merchant account agreement before signing any documents.
+Several merchants have complained about experiencing other unexpected fees. so businesses considering Mercury Payment Systems are strongly encouraged to read and understand their merchant account agreements before signing any documents.

 Mercury Payment Systems has a fairly low volume of complaints filed online for its size and time in business.
 The majority of problems appear to originate with agents and resellers who failed to verbally disclose important terms of the merchant account agreement prior to setting up the account.
 Nearly all complaints report nondisclosure of the $295 cancellation fee, $150 annual PCI Compliance fee, and other additional fees.
 Many of the fees appear to be buried in the fine print of the contract, and Mercury Payment Systems is quick to point out this fact in its rebuttals.